Arts Integration at Cityview!

-We have begun our first year in the Turnaround Arts: Minnesota program.
-Cityview belongs to a network of Turnaround Arts schools across the country that is using the arts as a tool in school transformation.
-At the national level, Turnaround Arts is a partnership between the John F. Kennedy Center for the Performing Arts and the President’s Committee on the Arts and the Humanities.
-In our state, Turnaround Arts: Minnesota is run by the Perpich Center for Arts Education.
+Cityview belongs to a nationwide network of Turnaround Arts schools that use the arts as a tool in school transformation.
+At the national level, Turnaround Arts is a partnership with the John F. Kennedy Center for the Performing Arts.
+In our state, Turnaround Arts: Minnesota is run by the Minnesota Department of Education.

 The aim of Turnaround Arts is to empower schools with proven arts strategies to help address challenges and close the achievement gap.
 These strategies include innovative art, dance, theater, media arts, and music programs, arts integration across subject areas, arts resources, and high-profile artist mentors.
 Participating schools have demonstrated increased academic achievement, increased student and family engagement, and improved school culture and climate.

-The President’s Committee has appointed high-profile artists to “adopt” Turnaround Arts: Minnesota schools to support their educational reform efforts.
-Dancer Lil’ Buck has adopted Cityview and will visit the school at some point this year.
+Turnaround Arts has appointed high-profile artists to “adopt” Turnaround Arts: Minnesota schools to support their educational reform efforts.
+Dancer Lil’ Buck has adopted Cityview.
 Other artists who are mentors to Minnesota schools are actor Sarah Jessica Parker, singer/songwriter Citizen Cope, actor Doc Shaw, Foo Fighters drummer Taylor Hawkins, painter Autumn DeForest, and photographer Johnny Nunez.
 Local Minnesota artists and cultural organizations also will participate through artist residencies.

 Arts education has been shown through numerous studies to be an important part of education as a whole and able to give students tools for success.
 Decades of research show that arts-engaged students perform better than their peers.